ivzhang1/WalkingSlowXiVan/README.md

 		- [ ]  As discussed in class, a hash table structure can be very helpful for dealing with vertex normals.
 If you are woking in c, check out [uthash](https://troydhanson.github.io/uthash/).
 	- [ ]  save_coordinate_system
     - [ ]  Save a copy of the top of the stack to the symbol table
-    - [ ]  use this coordinate system when drawing shapes (extra argument required)
+    - [ ]  Use this coordinate system when drawing shapes (extra argument required)
 - [ ]  Additions to MDL that require changes to the language:
 	- [ ]  New primitive shapes
 	- [ ]  Change the behavior of vary